 Table of content

-If you’ve got hosting and a bit of patience, you’ll have TYPO3 up and ready in no time.
-Let’s get started!
+If you have web hosting and a little patience, you'll have TYPO3 up and running in no time.
+Let's go!

 Before you install TYPO3, make sure that your server fulfills the following requirements: